MikeArt91/RxArtistList/README.md

 Mikhail Artamonov <br>
 <a href="http://facebook.com/mikeart91">Facebook</a> <br><br>

-Special credits to <a href="http://fernandocejas.com/about-me/">Fernando Cejas</a> and his brilliant articles
+Special thanks to <a href="http://fernandocejas.com/about-me/">Fernando Cejas</a> and his brilliant articles